informalsystems/atomkraft/README.md

 ### Atomkraft project

-Every work with Atomkraft happens in the scope of an _Atomkraft project_; you create an Atomkraft project via `atomkraft init` command.
-The command will initialize a new project in a given directory, and install all necessary software for it; all fully automatically.
+Working with Atomkraft takes place in the scope of an _Atomkraft project_, which is initialized via `atomkraft init` command.
+The command will setup a new project in a given directory and install all necessary software for it, all fully automatically.

 The good news is that an Atomkraft project is simultaneously a [Pytest](https://docs.pytest.org/) project!
-At any point in time you can execute `pytest` inside your Atomkraft project, and this command will rerun all tests you've created or executed with Atomkraft in the scope of this project.
+At any point in time you can execute `pytest` inside your Atomkraft project, and this command will rerun all tests you've created in the scope of this project.
 So, when you've executed `atomkraft init`, you've also started to create your regression test suite; congratulations!

-More than that, an Atomkraft project is also a [Python Poetry](https://python-poetry.org) project: you can treat is just as a normal Python project, and add your custom Python tests there.
+More than that, an Atomkraft project is also a [Python Poetry](https://python-poetry.org) project: you can treat it just as a normal Python project, and add your custom Python tests there.

 At the top level, an Atomkraft project contains the following:

 - Folders that hold the corresponding artifacts:
   - `models` is meant to keep your TLA+ models, if you are willing to generate test cases from formal models;
-  - `traces` contain abstract test cases, represented in the form of [ITF traces](https://apalache.informal.systems/docs/adr/015adr-trace.html) (ITF stands for _Informal Trace Format_, a JSON encoding of a sequence of test case steps);
+  - `traces` contain abstract test cases, represented in the form of [ITF traces](https://apalache.informal.systems/docs/adr/015adr-trace.html) (a JSON encoding of a sequence of test case steps);
   - `reactors` hold Python functions that interpret ITF traces, and map trace steps to concrete blockchain transactions;
   - in `tests` we collect all reproducible Pytest tests that are executed in the scope of this Atomkraft project;
   - finally, `reports` hold the test reports.